 - Gather, sort, organize, archive, backup, maintain, display, and share your favorite photos!

 - Gather your important documents together, and make sure someone else knows where they are.

 - Make a traditional will and/or trust… and a virtual will for your digital estate.

 - Plan to Age & Die with Dignity

-- Consider downsizing, end of life care…and funerals.
+- Downsizing considerations, end of life care…and funerals.

 Since not everyone leaves a tidy estate, here’s another section that will probably come in handy for you:

 - What to Do When Someone Else Dies

 - Including a checklist.

 Click here to view the Legacy Resource Roundup.
 Focus on one category at a time.
 Don’t worry that you can’t do it all at once.
 Like any gift, it’s up to you how much or how little you want to give.
 Just pick something that’s been on your mind and do it.
 When you are finished with that, pick your next highest priority area to work on.
 Ask for help if you need it.
 If you run out of time, well, at least you died trying!
 LOL?

 Have you had a conversation with your family about end of life matters?